 Voice documentation tells you how you sound.
 Thematic architecture defines what territory you own.
 Choose three to five recurring themes that sit at the intersection of your genuine expertise and your audience's actual concerns.
 Everything you publish should trace back to one of these themes.

-LinkedIn data shows that executives who post consistently on defined topics see their content shared by senior leaders at 24x the rate of irregular or topic-scattered publishers.
+Executives who post consistently on a focused set of topics tend to see their content travel further among senior peers than irregular or topic-scattered publishers.
 Concentration compounds.
 Diffusion dissipates.

 Layer 3: Production Infrastructure